Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Breakfast: Breakfast buffet at hotel.

-Morning: Meet in Room 134 of the hotel at 8:00 am, where we will begin the morning viewing "Monument to the Dream", a documentary about the monumental engineering feat that was required to erect the Gateway Arch.
+Morning: Meet in the Broadway Meeting Room of the hotel at 8:00 am, where we will begin the morning viewing "Monument to the Dream", a documentary about the monumental engineering feat that was required to erect the Gateway Arch.
 Board the bus to step back in time at the Campbell House Museum.
 This museum opened in 1943, transferring directly from family ownership to the museum.
 This preserved not only the Campbell's house but also their collection of original furniture, fixtures, paintings, objects, and thousands of pages of family documents.
 Included in these documents is a unique album of 60 photographs of the interior of the house from 1885.
 It looks much the same today as it did in these photographs.
 Re-board the bus to visit our National Monument, the Gateway Arch, built as a tribute to Thomas Jefferson and all those pioneers for who St. Louis was the Gateway to the West.
 As we arrive, stop in the Old Cathedral, site of the oldest Catholic parish west of the Mississippi, and location of the baptism of Sacagawea's son.
 Once at the Arch, you may choose to travel to the top of this 630 foot high stainless steel structure for amazing views of the Gateway City, the Mighty Mississippi, and neighboring Illinois.

 Afternoon: Field study of Henry Shaw's dream, the Missouri Botanical Garden.
 Discover why it is one of the top three botanical gardens in the United States.
 Explore the garden, Climatron, and more at your leisure.
 Tram rides are available for $4/person (cash only).
 Trams depart on the hour and pick up at each stop one hour later.
 Be aware of last tram pick-up time.